 - A truly memorable cruise you will never forget.

-Our fully guided wildlife cruise will start in Mallaig and end in Ullapool, but we will also offer pickup and dropoff to Inverness via our own Hebridean Adventures 4x4 vehicle, giving you a central location to get to if you prefer.
-If you'd like to meet us in Mallaig, or leave us at Ullapool to fit in with other travel plans just let us know.
+Our fully guided wildlife cruise will offer pickup and dropoff to Inverness via our own Hebridean Adventures 4x4 vehicle, giving you a central location to get to.
+If you'd like to meet us in Mallaig or leave us in Ullapool to fit in with other travel plans just let us know.

 On this cruise we will search for whales and dolphins from our dedicated viewing decks, travel with migrating seabirds, watch patiently for otters and pine martens and scan for golden and white-tailed eagles whilst learning about the ecology of the Scottish Highlands.
 This very special trip will be a catalogue of iconic Scottish wildlife species.
 We will also be utilising our own minibus to maximise our experience with shore excursions, and will visit locations on the west coast mainland as well as the famous Isle of Skye.